 All provinces have the right to request additional assessments to qualify for residency positions in their province.
 These assessments may include the National Assessment Collaboration (NAC) examination, which is only administered in Canada.
 Candidates must take the MCCEE before being eligible to take the NAC examination, and certain jurisdictions may add region-specific eligibility criteria for certain provincially funded training positions.

 IMGs may be required to pass the Medical Council of Canada Qualifying Examination (MCCQE) Part I and Part II (additional fees apply).
-Candidates may also take a self-assessment exam to help prepare for the multiple-choice component of the MCCQE Part I. This self-assessment is offered over the Internet and can be completed before arriving in Canada.
+This self-assessment is offered over the Internet and can be completed before arriving in Canada.
 The MCCQE Part I and the MCCQE Part II

 are administered in Canada and are also required for graduates from Canadian faculties of medicine.
 All jurisdictions also require a minimum of two years of postgraduate training for licensure.
 When IMGs pass the MCCQE Part II, they are awarded the Licentiate of the Medical Council of Canada.
 The Licentiate is required for candidates to meet the Canadian Standard for full licensure, as defined through the Federation of Medical Regulatory Authorities of Canada.